 While C-wired Melissa decorated the hall.

-S-wired hubby snuggled nice and deep in his chair,
+S-wired hubby snuggled deep in his chair,

 While I-wired activities went on everywhere.

 But, alas, loose in Strengthsville was the mean old Grouch,